-World Bank - Assisted SME II Loan Project: In order to further expand credit allocation to SMEs, the Federal Government in collaboration with World Bank agreed in 1989 to complement other sources of funding the SMEs.
-In line with this, a loan facility of US\$270 million was to be made available for lending to SMEs through eligible participating banks.
+World Bank - Assisted SME II Loan Project

+In order to further expand credit allocation to SMEs, the Federal Government in collaboration with World Bank agreed in 1989 to complement other sources of funding the SMEs.
+In line with this, a loan facility of US\$270 million, was to be made available for lending to SMEs through eligible participating banks.
 The CBN in order to administer the credit components and other related activities of the World Bank loan were administered in 1990 established an SME Apex unit so as to facilitate the project proper implementation.
 The SME apex unit before it stopped has approved a total of 211 projects valued at US\$132.8 million between 1990 and 1994.
 As at June 1996, records show that a total of US\$ 107.1 million has been disbursed resulting to the establishment and modernization of 102 projects.

+Rural Banking Scheme

-Rural Banking Scheme: Rural Banking scheme was established in 1977 purposely to solve the rural underdevelopment and inadequacy of credit to the agricultural sector for the rural based small-scale industries.
+Rural Banking scheme was established in 1977 purposely to solve the rural underdevelopment and inadequacy of credit to the agricultural sector for the rural based small-scale industries.
 As a result of the establishment of this scheme the commercial banks in Nigeria were mandated to establish their branches in the rural areas in Nigeria.
-A total of 756 new rural bank branches were recorded which would have been established by 1989 with a total deposit in all the rural branches amounting to about N5.7 billion.
+A total of 756 new rural bank branches were recorded to would had been established by 1989 with a total deposits in all the rural branches amounting to about N5.7 billion.

-People's Bank of Nigeria: In October 1989, the federal Government commissioned the People's Bank of Nigeria (PBN) with the primary objective of ensuring that the credit needs of the micro and small enterprises are met.
+People's Bank of Nigeria

+In October 1989, the federal Government commissioned the People's Bank of Nigeria

+(PBN) with the primary objective of ensuring that the credit needs of the micro and small enterprises are met.
 Evaluating the activities of the PBN, in the process of meeting up with its target of 170 branches, it was evidence that by 1993, the bank had already been extended to all the states of the federation.
 A strategy of lending to groups of entrepreneurs rather than individuals was adopted as a deliberate policy based on the "peer pressure" concept.

+Community Banks

-Community Banks/Micro-finance Institutions: Community Banks were established in 1991 by the CBN mainly to; the promotion of rural Development through the provision of financial and banking services to communities that have not been adequately supplied with such services.
+Community Banks were established in 1991 by the CBN mainly to; the promotion of rural Development through the provision of financial and banking services to communities that have not been adequately supplied with such services.
 To ensure that the objective of the community bank is accomplished, it was meant to come under the surveillance activity of the Central Bank of Nigeria and their activities are therefore receiving adequate guidance from the CBN.
-The Community Bank reform of 2006 ensures that by December 2007, all community banks have been converted to microfinance bank and institutions.